robAndrewCarter/process_800_cell_chip/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to - - for the mapping between cell barcode 6mer and row number

-* Inspiration
-* etc
+## References